radiegtya/meteoris2/README.md

 ===============

 ###WHAT IS METEORIS?
-Meteoris is a Realtime Javascript Boilerplate base on Meteor Js framework v1.0.
+Meteoris is a Realtime Javascript Boilerplate based on Meteor Js framework v1.0.
-It's help you structuring your Meteor Js apps, and there are many usefull packages inside.
+It helps you structure your Meteor Js apps and includes many useful packages.

-###WHY USING METEORIS?
+###WHY USE METEORIS?
-- Looking for MVC/MVVM/MVP boilerplate for meteor v.0.9.x?
+- Looking for MVC/MVVM/MVP boilerplate for meteor v.0.9.x+?
-- Tired of installing required packages/plugin, searching for best packages?
+- Tired of installing required packages/plugin and searching for the best packages?
-- Don't know how to structure your meteor apps or are too lazy to restructure again and again every time you create a new project?
-- Trying to find the best structure for your meteor app?
+- Want a standard way to structure all of your Meteor projects so they're consistent every time?
 - Confused or don't have the time to learn about whats new in the latest meteor version?

-**METEORIS IS THE SOLUTION :)**
+**METEORIS IS THE SOLUTION!**

 ###WHAT'S NEW IN V0.9.4
-- minor bug fixing on mugen (meteoris ui generator)
+- Minor bug fixes in mugen (meteoris ui generator)
-- updating to Meteor v1.0.1
+- Updated to Meteor v1.0.1
-- updating packages to latest version
+- Updated packages to latest versions

 ###WHAT'S INSIDE METEORIS?
-Meteoris uses standard, usefull, robust and stable packages like Iron Router and Collection2.
-Want to quickly understand what's inside Meteoris?
+Meteoris uses standard, useful, robust, and stable packages like Iron Router and Collection2.

-Here is the simple demo about how Meteoris works http://meteoris.me
+For a quick overview of what's inside Meteoris, go see our simple demo at the [demo page](http://meteoris.me).

 **Here is a list of packages which Meteoris uses:**